 • a community pop-up event or open house

-The decision to add a skatepark in Confederation Park is informed by the Skateboard Strategy and the Parks and Recreation Facilities Master Plan.
+The decision to add a skatepark in Confederation Park is informed by the Skateboard Strategy and the Parks and Recreation Facilities Plan.
 The City reviewed existing skatepark facilities across the city to identify areas where new or improved facilities are needed to enhance access to the activity city-wide.

 Through this process, Scarborough-Guildwood was identified as an area lacking skatepark facilities.
 Confederation Park was selected as the best location for a skatepark in this Ward based on the following criteria: